 The Cost of CAM and Out-of-Pocket Expenses

 As mentioned, many times those patients seeking CAM above conventional medical treatments need to pay out-of-pocket for those treatments.
-Unless patients had an HSA (Health Savings Account) or an FSA (Flexible Spending Arrangement), the totality of expenditures were paid for by the patient.
+Unless patients had an HSA (Health Savings Account) or an FSA (Flexible Spending Arrangement), the totality of expenditures was paid for by the patient.
 Medicare is one insurance provider that covers very few CAM practices.

 Those services Medicare will agree to would only be under the condition that they are prescribed as medically necessary.
 Typically, a doctor must bear the burden of proof that other treatments have been tried and failed.
 Being that the cost of most medical treatments, conventional or complementary, are outside the realm of what most people can pay, fees associated with CAM are often unaffordable.